 Betty "Chelle" Neff had a drive to style hair from a young age when she intuitively knew by age ten that this was her calling while growing up in Abilene, Texas.
-By the age of 16, she enrolled in cosmetology school, and by 18, became licensed.
-Chelle was hungry to learn more and keep challenging herself to upgrade to higher-end salons before finally nabbing a suite at a Salon Suite space.
+By 16, she enrolled in cosmetology school; by 18, she became licensed.
+Chelle was hungry to learn more and keep challenging herself to upgrade to higher-end salons before finally residing at a Salon Suite space.
 Being independent led to a need for a business identity.
-And thus, the Urban Betty brick and mortar was born, inspired by the name Betty which is her grandmother's name (and whom she is named after).
+And thus, the Urban Betty brick and mortar was born, inspired by her grandmother's name (and whom she is named after).

 In January 2005, it was time to hang out the Urban Betty name on her shingle, opening up her first salon in Central Austin.
-She opened and gained one employee within six months (who is still employed by her to this day) and only had six chairs to start.
-Chelle ran all aspects of Urban Betty from reception to accounting and styling clients to promotions and marketing.
+She opened and gained one employee within six months and only had six chairs to start.
+Chelle ran all aspects of Urban Betty, from reception to accounting and styling clients to promotions and marketing.
 She firmly believed that "if you build it, they will come," and so she persevered and, after an expansion in September 2015, is now the owner of one of the largest independent hair salons in Austin, Texas.
-So successful was the first salon a second Urban Betty salon opened in February 2019.
+So successful was the first salon, a second Urban Betty salon that opened in February 2019.
 In 2017 she also launched a series of education classes for the general public and stylists called Betty Bootcamp.

-In 2019, Chelle joined Impact Austin with over 500 other members who pool resources for a combined larger impact.
-Impact Austin is now one of the nation's largest women's philanthropy groups.
-It is dedicated to helping women achieve their full philanthropic capacity.
+In 2019, Chelle joined Impact Austin with over 500 other members who pool resources for a more considerable impact.
+Impact Austin is now one of the nation's largest women's philanthropy groups and is dedicated to helping women achieve their full philanthropic capacity.

 No stranger to innovation, Chelle designed and developed an app, FyleStyle, which allows stylists to track client information and color formulas.

-And, she and her husband David J. Neff created the Austin Weird Homes Tour – a self-paced, self-driving tour of Austin homes that reflects the unique character of the city.
+And she and her husband, David J. Neff, created the Austin Weird Homes Tour – a self-paced, self-driving tour of Austin homes that reflects the city's unique character.
 The tour has expanded to cities such as New Orleans and Houston, and they came out with their first book, Weird Homes: The People and Places That Keep Austin Strangely Wonderful.